-LOBO Loans - If our existing LOBO loans were to be called then our default position is we would exercise our option to repay without penalty and structure the replacement borrowing more efficiently in line with the Liability Benchmark (see p32).
+LOBO Loans - If our remaining LOBO loans were to be called then our default position is we would exercise our option to repay without penalty and structure the replacement borrowing more efficiently in line with the Liability Benchmark (see p32).

-Across is a list of the possible sources and types of borrowing that the Authority will consider in 2024/25.
-This list is unchanged from 2023/24.
+Across is a list of the possible sources and types of borrowing that the Authority will consider in 2025/26.
+This list is unchanged from 2024/25.